Five Go Down to the Sea?: Legacy and influence

 In 2001, radio documentary producer and broadcaster Paul McDermott with the assistance of Kieran Hurley and Conor O'Toole produced "Get That Monster off the Stage", a radio documentary about Finbarr Donnelly and his bands.
 First broadcast on Cork Campus Radio 98.3FM, it has since been revised to include additional contributions and music, and broadcast on RTÉ.
 To mark the 20th anniversary of Donnelly's death, a tribute night was held at the Pavilion in Cork on 18 June 2009.
 Featuring covers of their songs, the lineup included Mick Lynch and John Spillane.
 As of 2020, Dineen is the guitarist and co-songwriter in Big Boy Foolish.

 A 24-track compilation album, Hiding from the Landlord, was released in April 2020 on Allchival Records, an imprint of AllCity Records.
 It contains the first official release of "Knocknaheeny Shuffle", which was recorded live during the Knot a Fish sessions, but had only survived on cassette copies.
 The album was accompanied by a 20-page fanzine with contributions from musicians including Cathal Coughlan, Pete Astor, John Robb, and Virgin Prunes singer Gavin Friday, and writers Kevin Barry, Declan Lynch and Cónal Creedon.

 Five Go Down to the Sea? were commemorated in August 2020 by a mural on Cork's Grand Parade.
 The installation was a collaboration between Cork City Libraries and Cork City Council to mark the 40th anniversary of the recording of "Kaught at the Kampus".
 The two panel mural contained a full size photograph of the band, as well as a reprint of a fanzine interview with them.
 Writing for the Irish Examiner, Mike McGrath-Bryan said that the mural recognises a "record that has come to be regarded as a document of the Cork music scene at an important juncture, helping to set the tone for the city's subsequent musical reputation, with many of the musicians and personalities involved becoming cult figures in their own right."

+Dineen and ‘Smelly’ O Connell reunited in 2026 as the "Churchfield Boys" to record the one-off song "A little bit awful".
+The track was described by the critic Gedas Babey as "brilliant" and a "dispassionate, desperate narrative yet a song full of compassion.
+Hot Press likened it to ...
+Dry Cleaning but to me it’s more Poison Girls and Siouxsie."